Devotional Thought : Psalm 123:2

 As the eyes of slaves look to the hand of their master, as the eyes of a female slave look to the hand of her mistress, so our eyes look to the Lord our God, till he shows us his mercy.
 Psalm 123:2

-Likewise, when we have cultivated a long term relationship with God, we can look to him for the slightest sign.
+Likewise, when we’ve cultivated a long term relationship with God, we can look to him for the slightest sign.
 We know his heart’s desire for his people and trust him without the need for explanations.
 We can look to him in anticipation and expectancy and ask, “What is God doing in this situation?”
 Our expectancy creates faith and opens the way for God to touch lives.

 However, if left to our own solutions, we find they gravitate towards our convenience and comfort.
 We miss God’s purposes since his goals are much larger than ours.
 Is God wanting to stretch our faith?
-Test our endurance?
+Build up our endurance?
 Increase our capacity?
 The attraction to easy solutions compromises our ability to discover God’s best plans for us.

 Let’s develop an attitude that doesn’t presume God will answer our prayers according to our comfort, but rather let’s look to God to see what he wants to achieve.